 What will happen with the stories, information, and materials created and curated by the Migrahack teams?

 Several Colorado media outlets have expressed interest in or are already planning to have reporters involved in the event, including the Colorado Independent, the Colorado Sun, Colorado Public Radio, High Country News, Rocky Mountain PBS, Telemundo, and others.
 Additionally, some Migrahack teams will focus specifically on the information needs of new arrivals to Colorado and the organizations that serve them, providing website design and social media support.
-We aim to collectively decide on a “day on migration” for a simultaneous release of all of the stories to the public.

 What data will be used and how can we find it?

-Any openly accessible data is free game.
+But: any Any openly accessible data is free game.
 This includes government databases, data collected by newspapers and other media sites, information provided by nonprofits working in immigration, etc. You may be able to find some data just by googling it.
 Other data is harder to find and requires database access.
 We will create and share a list of options that we’ve found and will provide access to some of the paid databases through the University’s accounts to help you get started.

 I want to come, but need childcare.

-We will be providing childcare free of charge during the following timeslots.
+We will provide childcare free of charge during the following timeslots.
 Please click the button next to the timeslots you need on the registration form and we will contact you closer to the event with more information.
 The timeslots are Friday, Sept.
 27 from 8:00 a.m. until 6:30 p.m., and on Saturday, Sept.
 28 from 3:30 – 7:30 p.m.

 Will there be an interpreter on site?